All Episodes

 The New Deal famously placed millions of Americans on the public payroll, but they didn't spend enough money soon enough.

-Notably a large tax increase enacted by Hoover, whose full effects weren't felt until his successor took office.
+The effects of federal public works spending were largely offset by other factors, notably a large tax increase enacted by Hoover, whose full effects weren't felt until his successor took office.

 So blame it on Hoover and blame it on the fact that Roosevelt didn't spend enough money soon enough.

-From the CyberCast News Surface, Friday, January 9th, incoming House Energy and Commerce Committee Chairman, Henry Waxman said Tuesday that Franklin Roosevelt did not spend what was needed to get people back to work during the Great Depression.
+From the Cybercast news surface, Friday, January 9th, incoming House Energy and Commerce Committee Chairman Henry Waxman said Tuesday that Franklin Roosevelt did not spend what was needed to get people back to work during the Great Depression.

-It's estimated that the Roosevelt administration spent $500 billion in inflation adjusted dollars to try to get America out of the 1930s depression.
+It's estimated that the Roosevelt administration spent $500 billion in inflation-adjusted dollars to try to get America out of the 1930s Depression.

 So here's Waxman.

-Soon enough, Paul Krugman in the New York Times.
+Paul Krugman in the New York Times.

 And let's see, this is from National Review Online.

-Congressman Frank Lucas, Republican Oklahoma, offered a radio station in Oklahoma an illuminating glimpse into Obama's much discussed stimulus pep talk with House Republicans.
+Congressman Frank Lucas, Republican Oklahoma, offered a radio station in Oklahoma an illuminating glimpse into Obama's much-discussed stimulus pep talk with House Republicans.

 According to Frank Lucas, Republican Oklahoma, Obama expressed his belief during the meeting that a major problem with FDR's New Deal is that it didn't spend enough money in the early going.

-Here is a partial transcript of the Congressman's interview.
+Here is a partial transcript of the congressman's interview.

 The president offered a comment in the conference the other day.